We Love —

 - Visit a pho restaurant where you can choose between pho noodle soup and pho tron (pho mixed with chicken without soup).

 - Enjoy a walk along Hoan Kiem Lake before enjoying a delicious dessert in a Vietnamese ice cream parlour.
-This is a popular weekend spot for locals to enjoy the best ice creams with their families.
+This is a popular weekend spot for locals to enjoy the best ice cream with their families.

 Overnight stay in Hanoi in the hotel of your chosen category.